oksanasl/sgdcookie/README.md

-# Npm package called "oksitc"
+# Npm package called "sgdcookie"
 # This npm package for educational purpose.
 # Made by oksinlove